Aliens Predator Customizable Card Game: Reception

 In the March 1998 edition of Dragon (Issue #245), Allen Varney found the game to be "exciting... easy to learn, flexible in its variety of scenarios, and fast playing."
 Varney concluded that it was an "endlessly replayable, adrenaline-pumping game.
 Bravo!"

+Christopher Wilkie, in a review in the May 1998 issue of The Duelist, stated that the rules were unclear at times, that differentiating between the numbers for power and speed on the cards was difficult, and that the card art is "sub par" and at times blurry.
+He also stated that the game is easy to learn.